Confused about what to pack for China? Don’t worry – I’ve got you covered for every season and scenario.

 Officially, China’s electricity supply runs at 220 V and uses angled two- or three-pin plugs.
 This is the same as Australia and New Zealand.

-New, modern hotels are usually fine and cater to foreign travelers from America and Europe.
+However, large modern hotels are usually fine and cater to foreign travelers from America and Europe.
 But it’s not always the case, so stuff an international travel adapter in your bag.

 If you have American appliances working at 110 volts, you’ll need to make sure your adapter can convert voltage too.